rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/installscript/windows/_index.en.md

 ### Compression

-1. Disable dynamic compression
+1. Disable `Dynamic Content Compression`.

 ### Troubleshooting

-If you have an error 500.52 add the mentioned variables: [https://techcommunity.microsoft.com/t5/iis-support-blog/iis-acting-as-reverse-proxy-where-the-problems-start/ba-p/846259](https://techcommunity.microsoft.com/t5/iis-support-blog/iis-acting-as-reverse-proxy-where-the-problems-start/ba-p/846259)
+If you have an error 500.52 add the mentioned variables: [IIS acting as reverse proxy: Where the problems start](https://techcommunity.microsoft.com/t5/iis-support-blog/iis-acting-as-reverse-proxy-where-the-problems-start/ba-p/846259).

-You maybe need to change your SSL Settings to Require SSL -> Ignore
+You maybe need to change your SSL Settings to "Require SSL -> Ignore".